arnoudcommandeur/Escaperoom/README.md

 ```

-Optional: Make sure that the src directory contains the right Collectables.json file after deploying (only wehen deploying to Firebase).
+Optional: Make sure that the src directory contains the right Collectables.json file after deploying (only when deploying to Firebase).
 You can copy the file via:

 ```
 copy .\build\contracts\Collectables.json .\src\Collectables.json /Y
 ```

 You should now be able to browse the Escape Room website within a web3 compatible browser via http://localhost:3000/.
 Make sure your MetaMask extension is poiting to your local Ganache-cli and you grant the website access to use web3 provider.
+For debugging purposes, you should press F12 and watch the output in the Console.

 ## Other information

 - See [here](./design_patterns_decisions.md) for more information about design patterns.
 - See [here](./avoiding_common_attacks.md) for more information about avoiding common attacks.
-- See [here](./deployed_address.txt) for more information about the testnet address of the smart contract.
+- See [here](./deployed_address.txt) for more information about the testnet (Rinkeby) address of the validated smart contract.

 ## TO DO's